 Candidates who attended medical school in Canada or the United States where the language of instruction or the primary language of patient care was not English, must fulfill the English Language Proficiency requirements.

 - IMG applicants must fulfill the English Language Proficiency

 Candidates are exempted from English language proficiency testing under the following circumstances:

 - the language of instruction and patient care throughout the entire undergraduate medical education curriculum was in English.
-A letter of attestation mailed directly from the Dean of the candidate’s medical school confirming that the language of instruction and patient care was conducted completely in English is required.
+A letter of attestation mailed directly from the Dean of the candidate’s medical school confirming that the majority of the language of instruction and patient care was conducted in English is required.